-In the last 40 years, the price of solar energy has fallen by 250 times, in the face of an ever higher capacity to capture energy: this will lead us to real upheavals.
+In the last 40 years, the price of solar energy has dropped 250 times, in the face of an ever higher capacity to capture energy: this will lead us to real upheavals.

 On the basis of the "energy race" that will lead us to be independent from oil, gas and coal within 30 years, transport will also experience a revolution by becoming more efficient, sustainable and economical.

 Here are the 5 transport revolutions that we will see from 2019 to 2024:

 - Autonomous vehicles will first reach 2 billion kilometers traveled in the world, then 20 billion.

-Waymo, the autonomous taxi of Alphabet (the “matrix” company of Google's creators) has already reached 10 million kilometers on American roads.
-Each of the 600 Waymo in service (trial) runs nearly 36000 kilometers per day.
+Waymo, the autonomous taxi of Alphabet (the "matrix" company of Google's creators) has already reached 10 million kilometers on American roads.
+Each of the 600 Waymo in service (test) drives nearly 36000 kilometers per day.

 The more they move, the more they learn